It's very simple and completely risk free to you:

 This means you don’t need a full planning application.
 Detailed info on Garden Room planning here and here.
 A letter of permitted development is not a legal requirement though – if you know that it all complies – then you can just go straight ahead with your garden studio installation.

-With the new QC garden office we can give you virtually any configuration you wish since this flexibility is has been designed in by Alex.
+With the QC6 garden office we can give you virtually any configuration you wish since this flexibility is has been designed in by Alex.
 Want a door on the rear?
 No problem.
 Want a half window on the right side – no problem.

 Simply email a rough sketch of what you want and we can do a floor plan and costings for you.
-I can then order a 3d drawing for you of your garden office or garden annexe.
+I can then order a 3d drawing for you of your garden office.

 The windows and doors are 3ft wide (910mm) so for example, on a 12ft frontage (3640mm), you would have 4 sections, (3 windows and a door).
 On a 15ft frontage (4550mm), you would have 5 sections (4 windows and a door) e.t.c.

-The QC is very flexible and allows for doors in any position, windows in any position and we have expanded the options hugely including new colour options.
+The QC6 is very flexible and allows for doors in any position, windows in any position and we have many options.

 For example we now supply…

-Half windows if you want to put your desk right up to your garden office wall - £300.00 per half window.
+Half windows if you want to put your desk right up to your garden office wall.

-High “Fan Light” Windows for daylight into a toilet say - £300.00 per fanlight.
+High “Fan Light” windows for daylight into a cubicle say or extra light for artwork.

-Decoupled treadmill flooring if you want to reduce the vibration of the whole garden studio whilst exercising - Cost is £495.00
+Decoupled treadmill flooring if you want to reduce the vibration of the whole garden studio whilst exercising (also an option with the QCB garden studio)

 External down lights if you have a flyover roof.
-Spectacular in the evenings – cost is £75.00 per light.
+Spectacular in the evenings.

 We can also supply light oak walls now although this option is more expensive as the material comes from Italy.
 Due to the expense, some customers have the light oak walls on the "visible" part of their studio and green for the walls which are at the rear or hidden by side fences and hedges.
+Please note the "oak" steel has a 5 year guarantee.
 I discuss the colour options if you click here...

 Windows...light oak or anthracite grey.

-Exterior walls, corner pillars, fascias and soffits can be supplied in merlin grey (light grey), anthracite grey (dark grey), juniper green (dark green), black (please note that black will "fade" more quickly than other colours.), oak (please note the "oak" wall panels are expensive compared to the other colours.).
+Exterior walls, corner pillars, fascias and soffits can be supplied in merlin grey (light grey), anthracite grey (dark grey), juniper green (dark green), black (please note that black will "fade" more quickly than other colours.), oak (please note the "oak" wall panels are expensive compared to the other colours and only have a 5 year guarantee.).

 The standard colours for the QCB garden office are anthracite windows, corners and fascia with merlin grey exterior walls.